datacamp-content-public/R-Epi/chapter1.md

 ```

 We asume we have a signal with 2^15 datapoints and a sampling rate of 64 Hz.
 So the FFT of our signal will return 2^15 complex numbers.
 For now we take only the real part.
 Because of the nature of the FFT the signal is mirrored, we need only one half of the real part.
-At the end we have 2^14 - 1 frequencies in steps of 32/2^14 from 0 to (2^14-1)*32/2^14 = 32-32/2^14
+At the end we have 2^14 - 1 frequencies in steps of 32/2^14 from 0 to (2^14-1)*32/2^14 = 32-32/2^14.

 `@instructions`
-Use your random numbers from the exercise bevore and calculate the FFT-spectrum of your "randome-time-series". fs=64Hz
+1. Use your random numbers from the exercise bevore and calculate the FFT-spectrum of your "randome-time-series" of 2^15 datapoints!
+2. Calculate the frequencies of the FFT-coefficients, use a sampling rate of 64 Hz!
+3. Plot the FFT-spectrum (x-axis = frequencies, y-axis = FFT-coefficients)!

 `@hint`
 no hint